OWASP/owasp-masvs/Document/0x04-Assessment_and_Certification.md

 ### As a guide for automated unit and integration tests

 The MASVS is designed to highly testable, with the sole exception of architectural requirements.
-By building unit and integration tests that test for specific requirements, the mobile app becomes nearly self-verifying with each and every build.
-For example, additional tests can be crafted for the test suite for (...) todo (...).
+Automated unit, integration and acceptance based on the MASVS requirements can be intergrated in the continuous delivery pipeline.
+This not only increases developer security awarenes, but also improves the overall quality of the resulting apps, and reduces the need for security testing in the pre-release phase.

 ### For secure development training